OPG Supports the United Nations Sustainable Development Goals

 OPG contribution toward SDG:

-• Since launching our inaugural ESG Report last year, we have continued to make steady advancements in building new clean, sustainable generation infrastructure to meet the growing needs of the future, as well as becoming a more inclusive, diverse, and socially responsible company.
+• We have continued to make steady advancements in building new clean, sustainable generation infrastructure to meet the growing needs of the future, as well as becoming a more inclusive, diverse, and socially responsible company.

 • To ensure our low-carbon energy footprint, OPG continues to invest in our nuclear operations.
 This includes progressing the Darlington Refurbishment project, one of Canada’s largest clean energy infrastructure projects.
-In 2022, the project remained ahead of schedule and on budget.
 Once completed by the end of 2026, the four-unit refurbishment will extend Darlington’s operating life by at least 30 years and have the same impact as removing two million cars per year from Ontario’s roads.

-• OPG’s leadership in the push for electrification began 13 years ago with the launch of Plug’n Drive.
-Since that time, we have launched our subsidiary, PowerON Energy Solutions, to provide electrification and charging infrastructure for municipal transit agencies and corporate fleets.
-In 2022, PowerON continued its work with the Toronto Transit Commission (TTC) to electrify the TTC’s bus fleet – North America’s largest transit electrification project to date.
+• OPG’s leadership in the push for electrification began a number of years ago with the launch of Plug’n Drive.
+Since that time, we have launched our subsidiary, PowerON Energy Solutions, to provide electrification and charging infrastructure for municipal transit agencies and corporate fleets, including its work with the Toronto Transit Commission (TTC) to electrify the TTC’s bus fleet – North America’s largest transit electrification project to date.

-• In partnership with Hydro One, OPG continues to expand its Ivy Charging Network, which is one of the largest EV fast-charging networks in Ontario.
-“Ivy Park & Charge,” the destination-based Level 2 charging service for EV drivers offered through partnerships with municipal and business partners, had a total of 63 charging ports in operation across 26 locations within seven municipalities in the province, as of the end of 2022.
-Ivy’s deployed Level 2 chargers with two charging ports can charge two vehicles simultaneously.
-Additionally, Ivy’s Level 3 fast-charging service, “Ivy Charge & Go,” had a total of 140 fast chargers in operation across 20 ONroute plaza locations along Highways 400 and 401 in Ontario as of the end of 2022.
-Overall, an additional 81 Level 2 charging ports and Level 3 chargers were installed during the year.
-Ivy has also recently launched Ivy Home, a holistic EV charging solution to help make charging at home hassle-free.
+• In partnership with Hydro One, OPG continues to expand its Ivy Charging Network, which is one of the largest EV fast-charging networks in Ontario and includes “Ivy Park & Charge,” the destination-based Level 2 charging service for EV drivers offered through partnerships with municipal and business partners, and Ivy’s Level 3 fast-charging service, “Ivy Charge & Go,” that operates fast chargers across 20 ONroute plaza locations along Highways 400 and 401 in Ontario.
+Ivy has also offers Ivy Home, a holistic EV charging solution to help make charging at home hassle-free.

 Alignment with SDG target:10 - Reduced Inequalities